Texturing through time: from miniatures to Mari

 It all started small.

-In order for filmmakers to successfully create unique stories, worlds, objects and creatures, miniature figures—otherwise known as scale models outside of film—were used.
-These aimed to accurately maintain an accurate relationship between most of its important aspects, such as texture, scale and lighting, and convey a sense of realism—even if the object itself was entirely fantastical.
+In order for filmmakers to successfully create unique stories, worlds, objects and creatures, miniature figures — known as scale models outside of film — were used.
+These aimed to accurately maintain an accurate relationship between most of its important aspects, such as texture, scale and lighting, and convey a sense of realism, even if the object itself was entirely fantastical.

 Still used to this day, miniatures are typically used to represent things that do not exist or are either impossible or too expensive to film.
-The first notable use of miniatures appeared in 1902’s Le Voyage dans La Lune or ‘A Trip to the Moon’ from French filmmaker Georges Melies, often dubbed the “Father of Cinematic Special Effects”.
-Such special effects in Le Voyage dans La Lune included split screens, double exposure, stop action and miniatures to accurately tell the story of five astronomers as they embarked on an outer-space adventure to the moon.
+The first notable use of miniatures appeared in 1902’s Le Voyage dans La Lune or ‘A Trip to the Moon’ from French filmmaker Georges Méliès, often dubbed the 'Father of Cinematic Special Effects'.
+Such special effects in Le Voyage dans La Lune included split screens, double exposure, stop action, and miniatures to tell the story of five astronomers as they embarked on a lunar adventure.

-Later, in 1968, Stanley Kubrick released 2001: A Space Odyssey, which included spaceship models ranging in size from two to 55 foot and hyper-realistic miniature locations to convince and transport audiences on their very own visual space odyssey.
-Exceedingly influential, a designer who worked on 2001: A Space Odyssey would go on to be recruited by a certain George Lucas as he embarked on one of today’s biggest franchises: Star Wars.
+Later, in 1968, Stanley Kubrick released 2001: A Space Odyssey, which featured spaceship models ranging in size from two to 55 feet, plus hyper-realistic miniature locations to transport audiences on their very own visual space odyssey.
+Exceedingly influential, on of the designers who worked on 2001: A Space Odyssey would go on to be recruited by a certain George Lucas as he embarked on one of today’s biggest franchises: Star Wars.

 Making the switch to CG

 As technology advanced, so too did the use of miniatures.
-One notable example is the ‘Pseudopod’ water tendril in James Cameron’s The Abyss, and T-1000 in Terminator II—both models were brought to life via compositing tricks and reflective chrome shaders in a marriage of physical models and early CG.
+One notable example is the ‘Pseudopod’ water tendril in James Cameron’s The Abyss, and T-1000 in Terminator 2: Judgment Day.
+Both models were brought to life using compositing tricks and reflective chrome shaders in a marriage of physical models and early CG.

 General sentiment is that the effects in Jurassic Park still hold up to this day, despite being 28 years old.
-Whatever your view, there’s one thing that can’t be argued: Jurassic Park set a new stage for the advent of full CG models and digital texturing.
+Whatever your view, it's clear that Jurassic Park set a new stage for the advent of full CG models and digital texturing.

 The digital revolution